-Ben Butkus is managing editor at GenomeWeb.
-He covers technologies and trends in PCR, qPCR, and related nucleic acid amplification technologies; molecular diagnostics; and sample prep.
+Ben Butkus is editorial director of GenomeWeb.
+He covers technologies and trends across the omics landscape with a particular interest in molecular diagnostics, infectious disease, PCR and related nucleic acid amplification technologies, and sample prep.

 The partnership, announced last week just before ECCMID kicked off, is the first major foray for both companies into the sequencing-based infectious disease diagnostics market.